 Since 2016, however, more and more private investors have been adding these companies to their portfolio.
 If you’re interested in this option, you can get started with Fundrise for as little as $500.

 Commercial properties include apartments, office space, retail space, industrial space, mobile home communities, and in some cases, land.

 As an investor, commercial leasing has many of the same features as buying to rent.
 However, there are also important differences.

 Firstly, commercial property generally costs more to buy.
 Commercial tenants also tend to have special requirements that residential tenants do not.

-However, commercial tenants are businesses, and are therefore assumed to have an appreciation of the risks of what they’re doing.
-Courts typically have no problem evicting commercial tenants when they breach lease terms.
+Because commercial tenants are businesses, they are assumed to have an understanding of the risks of what they’re doing.
+Thus, courts usually act swiftly to evict them when they fail to pay rent or breach lease terms.